Family Thanksgiving Traditions to Start in 2024

 Practicing gratitude on Thanksgiving Day

-Thanksgiving is all about being grateful.
+Thanksgiving traditions are all about being grateful.
 When we think about what we are thankful for, it makes us happier and healthier.
 Being grateful can help us sleep better, feel less stressed, and even strengthen our immune system.
-Gratitude helps us appreciate the good things in life and can improve our overall well-being.
+Gratitude, an essential part of Thanksgiving traditions, helps us appreciate the good things in life and can improve our overall well-being.

 What are some ways to express gratitude on Thanksgiving?